composewell/packcheck/README.md

   the same build will run on the local machine so that you can debug quickly.
 * Want to send coverage info to coverall.io?
 Just uncomment a line in your `.travis.yml`.
+* If you are using `hvr-ghc` PPA, just say `TOOLS_DIR=/opt` or wherever it is installed, and you can use all the ghc/cabal versions available, automatically.
 * Conveniently control all aspects of build, including tool options or whether to enable benchmarks, haddock, coverage, install test etc. It is a very powerful tool, can do whatever you can imagine, see full reference at the